rmiravalles/CloudNativeBootcamp/Week1/3_SettingUp_AWS.md

 In this project, I'll create an AWS account.

 I didn't have one, so I followed the steps on the video and created my own account.
+I am complete beginner, and I heven't had any contact with AWS until now.
+I have to focus on that!

 Next steps: